wiedymi/mediabunny/docs/guide/supported-formats-and-codecs.md

 ## Codecs

-Mediakit supports a wide range of video, audio and subtitle codecs.
+Mediakit supports a wide range of video, audio, and subtitle codecs.
 More specifically, it supports all codecs specified by the WebCodecs API and a few additional PCM codecs out of the box.

 The availability of the codecs provided by the WebCodecs API depends on the browser and cannot be guaranteed by this library.
-Mediakit provides [special utility functions](#querying-codec-encodability) to check which codecs are able to encoded.
+Mediakit provides [special utility functions](#querying-codec-encodability) to check which codecs are able to be encoded.
 You can also specify [custom coders](./custom-coders) to provide your own encoder/decoder implementation if the browser doesn't support the codec natively.

 ### Video codecs